chanhan2/CSCB58_Project/README.md

 # CSCB58_Project
 Painting With DE2 Using Verilog

-board to paint 2-d pixelated images.
+Using the VGA output from the DE2 Cyclone IV E board to paint 2-d pixelated images.

 The inputs to draw the bounderies for the paint